FrYakaTKoP/QuizCandyDispenser/README.md

 Thanks to **waschbaerbauch75** for taking pictures

 - Plug the Ramps board to the arduino mega
-- connect Servo to SER1 Servo output also put a jumper between 5V and Vcc (header left of the reset switch) refer to this picture:
+- connect Servo to SER1 Servo output and also put a jumper between 5V and Vcc (header left of the reset switch)
+  refer to this picture:
 ![servo_pin alt_text](https://raw.githubusercontent.com/FrYakaTKoP/QuizCandyDispenser/master/doc/servo_pin.png)
 Thanks to **waschbaerbauch75** for taking pictures